 The bad pain is sharp and localized.
-It prevents you from moving a body part, decreases your range of motion and/or impacts your ability to do daily tasks.
-This type of pain can be cause by a more serious muscle tear, stress fracture or aggravating an old injury and means you should rest.
-If you’re doing a dead lift and feel a sharp pain in your back, it’s time to stop.
+It prevents you from moving a body part, decreases your range of motion, and/or impacts your ability to do daily tasks.
+This type of pain can be caused by a more serious muscle tear, stress fracture, or aggravating an old injury and means you should rest.
+If you’re doing a deadlift and feel a sharp pain in your back, it’s time to stop.

 2. Achy joints

-Soreness or aching in your joints can indicate that your muscles aren’t absorbing the force properly, and that the soft tissue around your joints are absorbing too much.
+Soreness or aching in your joints can indicate that your muscles aren’t absorbing the force properly and that the soft tissue around your joints is absorbing too much.
 It can also be attributed to pre-existing injuries.

-If you notice weight loss and/or a plateau in your training, performance and fitness results, you’re dealing with classic signs of overtraining and it’s time to take break.
+If you notice weight loss and/or a plateau in your training, performance, and fitness results, you’re dealing with classic signs of overtraining and it’s time to take a break.

 3. Poor sleep